leptos-rs/book/src/reactivity/14_create_effect.md

 });
 ```

-Every time `count` is updated, this effect wil rerun.
+Every time `count` is updated, this effect will rerun.
 This is what allows reactive, fine-grained updates to the DOM.

 ## Explicit, Cancelable Tracking with `watch`